In My Language That Sounds Like

 - Italian penne (a kind of pasta) sounds like the Spanish word pene (penis), also an endless source for dirty jokes, especially when the aforementionated dish is cooked.

-- Czech/Slovak/Polish fakt (meaning fact) is pronounced [ˈfakt], like fucked in Australian English.
-The Czech work is often used to ask "is that a fact?" or "really?".
+- Czech/Slovak/Polish/German fakt and Russian факт (meaning fact) is pronounced [fäkt] with open central vowel, like fucked in Australian English.
+The Czech word is often used to ask "is that a fact?" or "really?".
 Many a foreigner felt offended.
+In Polish answer "Fakt." means something like "It's true.".
+Tables for "ash" and "honey" here suggest that fact /fækt/ in some English dialects may be pronounced like fucked /fʌkt/ in others - Separated by a Common Language?

 - The Finnish poet Eino Leino is popular among Czechs though sadly not because they would be fans or great scholars of his work.
 It is his name that is well-loved, being a mix between an Awesome McCoolname and an Unfortunate Name.
 The rhyming itself is irresistible, but there is more.
 Eino is really close to a Czech interjection "ejhle", which means "lo and behold", while Leino sounds exactly like "lejno", and that is a word for excrement.

-- Joe Biden's middle name is Robinette, which sounds like a feminised version of the French word for "water tap", "robinet" (pronounced [ʁobine]).
+- Joe Biden's middle name is Robinette, which sounds like a feminized version of the French word for "water tap", "robinet" (pronounced [ʁobine]).

 - The Russian name Серге́й (Sergey, [sʲɪˈrʲɡʲej]) sounds like Spanish ser gay [sɛr ɡej], "to be gay".
 Now imagine that your last name is also Putin (little faggot).